 A number of contemporary survey shows of art by women were held in the UK following this, including several specifically dedicated to sculpture, such as Sculpture by Women at the Ikon Gallery, Birmingham (1983) and Third Generation: Women Sculptors Today at the Drew Gallery, Canterbury (1986).
 Drawing on art historians Linda Nochlin and Ann Sutherland Harris’ seminal 1976 exhibition Women Artists: 1550-1950 at the Los Angeles County Museum, Nottingham Castle Museum also mounted its own historical survey exhibition Women’s Art Show, 1550-1970 (1982).
 Although these exhibitions marked key interventions in the histories of exhibiting art by women, with the exception of the 1978 Hayward Annual they have largely been omitted from art historical accounts.
 Held in artist-led or regional galleries, they highlight the need to consider a wider geographical remit and range of gallery spaces when approaching exhibition practices of the period.

 Researching Women in Sculpture

-Researching Women in Sculpture reflects upon women's contribution to the field of sculpture, investigating archival and collecting practices that have historically obscured work by women and suggesting strategies for how these might be addressed going forward.
+Researching Women in Sculpture reflects upon women’s contribution to the field of sculpture, investigating archival and collecting practices that have historically obscured work by women and suggesting strategies for how these might be addressed moving forward.